 I used to be way too hard on myself in all aspects of life.
 Have you ever felt a nagging voice inside your head that urges you to be better, faster, and, well, perfect over present?
 Over the last few decades, I’ve adopted a more flexible approach to life that includes giving myself a break more often.
-I was recently interviewed by Stevie Wright, founder of Life Wright Wellness, about living a more craveable life.
+I was recently interviewed by Stevie Wright and shared why flexibility is the key to a more craveable life.
 Check out the fun Q&A:

 Q: Tell me about the whole idea behind your flexible eating philosophy.